kni-neu/website-6120/_homeworks/homework-5.md

 ---

 <hr style="border:2px solid gray">
-#### mastering map reduce
+#### creating word embeddings
 -----

-Review the homework in this [pdf file]({{ site.baseurl }}/assets/pdf/assignment-3.pdf).
-Remember that reading resources can be found in the [syllabus]({{ site.baseurl }}/syllabus).

-Word Vectors are often used as a fundamental component for downstream NLP tasks, e.g. question answering, text generation, translation, etc., so it is important to build some intuitions as to their strengths and weaknesses.
-Here, you will explore two types of word vectors: those derived from co-occurrence matrices, and those derived via GloVe.
+In this homework, you will be creating word embeddings from scratch by sampling.
+These embeddings derive from scientific papers and there are an example of specialized embeddings that we can later use for a variety of applications: including efficient searches of relevant papers (that don't necessarily use the exact same sets of words.).
+In later lectures, we will see that word vectors are often used as a fundamental component for downstream NLP tasks, e.g. question answering, text generation, translation, etc..
+We will explore three types of word vectors: those derived from co-occurrence matrices, those derived from vanilla networks, and those derived from the famous algorithm *word2vec*.

 **Note on Terminology**: The terms "word vectors" and "word embeddings" are often used interchangeably.
 The term "embedding" refers to the fact that we are encoding aspects of a word's meaning in a lower dimensional space.
 As Wikipedia states, "conceptually it involves a mathematical embedding from a space with one dimension per word to a continuous vector space with a much lower dimension".

+Review the homework in this [pdf file]({{ site.baseurl }}/assets/pdf/assignment-5.pdf).
+Remember that reading resources can be found in the [syllabus]({{ site.baseurl }}/syllabus).